bendisposto/prob2/README.md

 2. Clone the prob2 repository to some location (e.g. gitrepo/prob2).
    We assume that gitrepo is a directory outside your Eclipse workspace.
 3. cd into gitrepo/prob2/de.prob2.kernel, switch to the development branch (git checkout develop) and run `gradle eclipse`
-4. In Eclipse, import  gitrepo/prob2/de.prob2.kernel
+4. In Eclipse, import project from gitrepo/prob2/de.prob2.kernel

 (c) 2012-2014 Jens Bendisposto et.al. , all rights reserved